jh1993/UnderusedOptions/README.txt

 - Now also summons a bone archer, and all summoned units have +1 reincarnation.

 Frostbite:
 - Now instead inflicts a Frostbite debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
+If freeze duration is refreshed or extended, frostbite duration will be adjusted to match if shorter.
 - SP cost reduced to 5.

 Inferno Engines: